jashanschool/lytcon-bid-analysis/workflows/gap-analysis.md

 ## What it proves

-This workflow demonstrates retrieval-assisted matching, vector-style comparison, reviewed-vs-draft answer paths, LLM-assisted gap drafting, structured parsing, and generation of a human-review artifact.
+This workflow demonstrates retrieval-assisted matching, embedding-based retrieval, reviewed-vs-draft answer paths, LLM-assisted gap drafting, structured parsing, and generation of a human-review artifact.

 ## Main steps